 Prior to doing this, I used a method I learned from The Perfect Loaf who suggests using a double layer parchment or a dusting of course cornmeal alone or under the parchment.
 Doing this offers a bit of distance between the bottom of the dough coming in direct contact with the base of the vessel.
 But I still had a bit of too dark bottom.
 Now, I exclusively use the sheet pan method.

-- Because kitchen temperatures vary, be sure to use the time suggestions in the recipe as such.
+- Because kitchen temperatures vary, use the time suggestions in the recipe as such.
 Let the bread guide your process rather than the clock.

 - TIP: This recipe calls for 10 grain cereal.
-If unavailable, a combination of polenta, millet, quinoa, and/or amaranth can be subbed, but the flavor will be different.
+If unavailable, you can use 7 grain or even 6 grain cereal.
+Also, a combination of polenta, millet, quinoa, and/or amaranth can be subbed, but the flavor will be different.

 - Freezer friendly?
 Yes please!
-Store baked bread in a freezer bag either whole or sliced for up to two weeks.
-Thaw at room temperature or if using for toast, toast directly from freezer to oven.
+Store baked bread in a freezer bag, either whole or sliced for up to two weeks.
+Thaw at room temperature or if used for toast, toast directly from freezer to oven.

 - For a tutorial on how to make a sourdough starter, see my post on how to make a sourdough starter.